Udbhavkush/NLP_Final_Project_Team_4/README.md

 M. E. Villa-Pérez, L. A. Trejo, M. B. Moin and E. Stroulia, "Extracting Mental Health Indicators from English and Spanish Social Media: A Machine Learning Approach," in IEEE Access, doi: 10.1109/ACCESS.2023.3332289.

+P.S.
+Due to the agreement with the author of the above paper, we cannot share the dataset on this repo or share the instructions to access the data from a cloud storage.